i

 Research papers, lab manuals, and many textbooks use two-column layouts.
 Auto-taggers frequently read across columns instead of down them, producing garbled output for screen reader users.

 Every STEM document passes through all eight stages.
 Automation handles bulk processing.
-Trained Community of Practice members with STEM expertise handle what automation cannot.
+Trained STEM specialists handle what automation cannot.

-Development status: The STEM pipeline is in active development.
-We are accepting early university partner enquiries now, with full pipeline availability planned for later in 2026.
+Status: The STEM pipeline is in active development.
+Early university partner enquiries are open now; full pipeline availability is planned for later in 2026.
 Get in touch to discuss your institution's needs.

 AI classifierFastAPI